Ty Robinson | October 22, 2025 | Personal Injury

 Ty Robinson | April 28, 2025 | Personal Injury

-What Is the Average Personal Injury Settlement Amount?
+What Is the Average Personal Injury Settlement Amount in Charleston, SC?

 Personal injury claims vary widely, from a few thousand dollars for a soft tissue injury, to millions of dollars for severe burns.
 Any average figure is virtually meaningless in the same way that it is just about meaningless to talk about the average salary across all jobs.
 Nonetheless, there are some common factors that apply…